iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 If the IQM server you are connecting to requires authentication, you will also have to set the IQM_AUTH_SERVER, IQM_AUTH_USERNAME and IQM_AUTH_PASSWORD environment variables or pass them as arguments to the constructor of :class:`.IQMProvider`.
-Alternatively, you can use `Cortex CLI <https://github.com/iqm-finland/cortex-cli>`_, which retrieves access tokens and refreshes them periodically in the background; set the ``IQM_TOKENS_FILE`` environment variable to use those tokens.
+Alternatively, authorize with `Cortex CLI <https://github.com/iqm-finland/cortex-cli>`_ to retrieve and automatically refresh access tokens, then set the ``IQM_TOKENS_FILE`` environment variable to use those tokens.
 See Cortex CLI's `documentation <https://iqm-finland.github.io/cortex-cli/readme.html>`_ for details.

 It is also possible to run multiple circuits at once, as a batch.
 In many scenarios this is more time efficient than running the circuits one by one.
 Currently, the batch running feature is meant to be used with parameterized circuits